apple635471/image_augment_python/README.md

                         The destination path where you want to store the images after processing. default path is
                         "./after_process/".
+  -m MODE, --mode=MODE  (single/multiple) This option decide executing one
+                        image or multiple images at a time.
+(Notice!! multiple images must have same size)

 ```
 ### example1:
 * default